-To apply a "Relative Damping Control" strategy, relative motion sensors are added in parallel with the actuators as shown in Figure 5.1.
-Two controllers K_d are used to feed back the relative motion to the actuator.
-These controllers are in principle pure derivators $(K_d = s)$, but to be implemented in practice they are usually replaced by a high-pass filter (5.1).
+In order to apply a "Relative Damping Control" strategy, relative motion sensors are added in parallel with the actuators as shown in Figure 5.1.
+Two controllers K_d are used to fed back the relative motion to the actuator.
+These controllers are in principle pure derivators $(K_d = s)$, but to be implemented in practice they are usually replaced by a high pass filter (5.1).